nick-etuk/workstation1/README.md

 # Introduction

-This is a set of scripts that setup your workstation for developing complex applications.
+This is a set of scripts that setup your workstation for developing applications.
 It contains scripts that install the IDEs and package managers involved in building applications with frontends, backends, docker containers, node modules, dotnet packages and so on.
 It works on Windows, WSL, Ubuntu and MacOS.